 As you can see, there are many different ways to tackle condensation.
 How you stop condensation largely depends on your home, budget and the time you have available.
 It's important to take some measures as left untouched, you will find an increase in damp related issues around the home, mould growing and general decay of décor.
 Condensation and mould can increase the risk of asthma and respiratory illnesses.

-As well as following all of the above tips, you can buy a number of products and devices that help reduce condensation and remove mould.
-Browse our Ventilation and Condensation Control and damp proof sections of our site for more details on how to tackle condensation.
+As well as following all of the above tips, you can buy a number of products and ventilation units from Permagard that will help reduce condensation and remove mould.
+Browse our Ventilation and Condensation Control and damp proofing sections of our site for more details on how to tackle condensation.

 If you would like more information on stopping condensation and tackling damp issues please contact us at Permagard today.